 A grievance related to Financial Aid, Residence Life, Computer Information Technology, Dining Services, or the Business Office will be brought to the attention of the director of that department; if the problem is not resolved, the student may present the grievance in writing to the Vice President of Finance and Administration.
 The exception to this would be conduct-related acceptance or re-acceptance in to Residence Life programming, in which case the appeal should follow the protocol referenced in the Residence Life Manual with the option for final appeal to be submitted in writing to the Vice President of Student Services.

 Grievances related to Admissions, Recruiting, Marketing or Institutional Research will be brought to the attention of the director of that department; if the problem is not resolved, the student may present the grievance in writing to the Vice President of Enrollment Management and Institutional Effectiveness.
-The exception to this would be conduct-related admissions or re-admissions decisions (e.g., transcript notations regarding conduct) which should be directed to the Dean of Students and which may be reviewed by the Behavior Intervention Team; final appeal for a conduct-related decision may be sent in writing to the Vice President of Student Services.
+The exception to this would be conduct-related admissions or re-admissions decisions (e.g., transcript notations regarding conduct) which should be directed to the Vice President of Student Services and which may be reviewed by the Behavior Intervention Team; final appeal for a conduct-related decision may be sent in writing to the Vice President of Student Services.

 A grievance related to athletics will be brought to the attention of the Head Coach.
 If the problem is not resolved, the student may present the grievance in writing to the Director of Athletics.

-A grievance related to the Bookstore, the Physical Plant, Campus Police, will be brought to the attention of the director of that department; if the problem is not resolved, the student may present the grievance in writing to the Vice President of Institutional Advancement and Operations.
+A grievance related to the bookstore, scholarships, the physical plant, campus police, will be brought to the attention of the director of that department; if the problem is not resolved, the student may present the grievance in writing to the Vice President of Institutional Advancement and Operations.